Create a special fund or endowment

 Long-time Cranberry residents Bill and Jean Heidenreich both played roles in forming the Cranberry Public Library.
 Bill served on the library’s Board of Trustees during its early years.
 Jean worked at the library as a clerk for 18 years, until her retirement in 1997.

-Upon Bill’s death in 1982, the family established the Heidenreich Memorial Fund at Cranberry Public Library.
-It was used to expand the library’s collection.
+Upon Bill’s death in 1982, the family established the Heidenreich Memorial Fund to expand the library’s collection.
 Jean later remarried, and when both she and her husband passed away in 2009, the family once again thought of the library and the fund they had created in memory of their parents.

 Dr. Michelle S. Switala Library Fund (2009)